digitalmaster001/digitalmaster001/README.md

 - 🌱 I’m currently learning Pandas, NumPy, Matplotlib, SQL 📫 How to reach me ...lithandigitalmaster@gmail.com
 - 😄 Pronouns: HE/HIM
 - ⚡ Fun fact: ...
-In pass time you can find me smoking weed, reading books or exercising.
+In pass time you can find me reading books or exercising.

 <!---
 digitalmaster001/digitalmaster001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.